MRCIEU/PHESANT-MR-pheWAS-smoking/1-prepare-data/exclusions/README.md

 We generate lists of excluded participants, where each list uses one of the following criteria:

 1. Sex mismatch
-2. Putative sex chromosom aneiploidy
+2. Putative sex chromosome aneiploidy
 3. Outliers in heterozygosity and and missing rates
 4. non-Europeans
 5. Related to another participant (up to third degree)